twosixlabs/magicwand-datatool/README.md

 **PCAP generation platform to facilitate machine learning model development for identifying benign traffic vs. malicious "low volume" denial of service traffic.**

-TODO INSERT IMAGE?

 ## What is Magicwand

 Magicwand is a platform to provide high-quality, reliable, and reproducible data sets for low-and-slow DDoS attacks.
 With the use of Docker images and customizable JSON files, users can generate a multitude of network traffic PCAPS.

-For complete documentation on Magicwand, a gallery of available attacks, the configuration guide, tutorials, and teaching resources, frequently asked questions, and more, please read our [documentation](docs/).
+For complete documentation on Magicwand, a gallery of available attacks, the configuration guide, tutorials, and teaching resources, frequently asked questions, and more, please read our [documentation](https://magicwand-datatool.readthedocs.io/en/latest/).

 ### What is a "low and slow" DDoS